openwashdata/boreholefuncmwi/README.md

 integer
 </td>
 <td style="text-align:left;">
-How much money do you need to manage this borehole without financial problems annually?
+How much money in Malawi Kwacha do you need to manage this borehole without financial problems annually?
 </td>
 </tr>
 <tr>